About The Neighborhood

 Going solar from Day 1 allows homeowners to take control of their energy, shifting monthly expenses away from utility bills and into their mortgage.
 This strategy increases the home’s value and protects against rising utility rates – while providing clean energy!
 It’s a win-win-win.

-Array will also require with its contracts the use of the Appraisal Institute’s Energy Addendum.
+Array will require with its contracts the use of the Appraisal Institute’s Energy Addendum.
 This will require that the lender hire an appraiser who is knowledgeable about high performance homes.